-A 37-mile stretch of Interstate 26 opened to traffic in South Carolina’s Low Country by late 1962.
-This extended the route southeast from U.S. 15 to U.S. 52 & 78 near North Charleston.
+A 37 mile long stretch of Interstate 26 opened to traffic in South Carolina’s Low Country by late 1962.
+This extended the route southeast from U.S. 15 to U.S. 52/78 near North Charleston.

 None of Interstate 26 appeared on the 1963 North Carolina Official Highway Map.
 The completed portions on the 1970 map appeared first on the 1967 edition.
 The last original segment was completed in 1976.9

-$200 million in additional funding approved for the State Transportation Improvement Program in the North Carolina 2015-16 budget accelerated the time table for work on the I-26 Connector, between I-240 at Patton Avenue and West Asheville, to 2023.
-Work including the revamp of the I-26, I-40 and I-240 interchange is set for 2021 while expansion of I-240 through West Asheville is slated for construction after 2025.10
+However $200 million in additional funding approved for the State Transportation Improvement Program in the North Carolina 2015-16 budget accelerated the time table for work on the I-26 Connector, between I-240 at Patton Avenue and West Asheville, to 2023.
+Work including the revamp of the I-26, I-40 and I-240 interchange advanced to 2021 while expansion of I-240 through West Asheville was slated for construction after 2025.10

 Interstate 26 was completed within the Palmetto State on February 25, 1969.
-Construction of the 221-mile route in S.C. took 12 years and cost $118 million.14 The entire length of Interstate 26 in South Carolina was formally dedicated at a ceremony in Columbia on March 10, 1969.8
+Construction of the 221 mile long route in S.C. took 12 years and cost $118 million.14 The entire length of Interstate 26 in South Carolina was formally dedicated at a ceremony in Columbia on March 10, 1969.8

-The first section of I-26 opened in North Carolina was the 14-mile long bypass of Hendersonville.
+The first section of I-26 opened in North Carolina was the 14 mile long bypass of Hendersonville.
 A ribbon cutting ceremony led by State Highway Commissioner Joseph Hunt was held at the interchange with U.S. 64 on the morning of January 12, 1967.
-The freeway opened from U.S. 176 at East Flat Rock (now Exit 7 of U.S. 25) north to Airport Road at Arden (Exit 40).
-This included the two-lane connector to U.S. 25 at Zirconia.15 Completion of the original section of I-26 between the state line and Asheville occurred on October 29, 1976 with the opening of the 7.5 mile segment between Columbus and Saluda.
-The 40-mile freeway in NC cost $54.1-million.14
+The freeway opened from U.S. 176 at East Flat Rock (Exit 7 on U.S. 25) north to Airport Road / Exit 40 at Arden.
+This included the two lane connector to U.S. 25 at Zirconia.15 Completion of the original section of I-26 between the state line and Asheville occurred on October 29, 1976 with the opening of the 7.5 mile long segment between Columbus and Saluda.
+The 40 miles of I-26 in North Carolina cost $54.1 million to build.14